 One thing I love about my coffee machine is that it creates the most amazing grounds to use in my garden compost and landscape.
 The beautiful blooms on my climbing rose and red carpet rose right off the front porch of my home are due to the grounds (and a few other goodies) I sprinkle in during the year.

 Coffee grounds are approximately 1.45 percent nitrogen, magnesium, calcium, potassium, and other trace minerals.
-As far as acids in the coffee, roasting process actually remove most of these.
+As far as acids in the coffee, the roasting process actually removes most of these.
 All these minerals help make the used coffee grounds a great green source for composts and even used directly in the garden.
 Keep in mind that it depends on what type of coffee beans you use as well.
 My husband and I love the brew created from the organic whole bean coffee we find at Costco.
 We stay away from the flavored varieties because they leave an oil or grease residue on our coffee maker.
 If it is leaving this on the machine imagine what it is leaving in your body or garden!

 Pest In The Garden

-There was a rumor going around one of my cat lover groups that cats will go to the bathroom where coffee grounds were spread.
+There was a rumor going around in one of my cat lover groups that cats will go to the bathroom where coffee grounds were spread.
 This was not true… in fact, our cat Oppie loved coffee beans.
 This cat would do anything for a sip of coffee and a whole coffee bean.
 I had to use lids on my coffee cups while in the garden with this feline!

 I’ve heard that adding the coffee grounds to your garden creates a slug and snail barrier.
 The critters don’t like how the coffee grounds are abrasive, so a barrier of grounds placed near slug-prone plants may just save them from these garden pests.
 From my personal experience, I do believe this is true.
 In a garden where I have hostas and low light, I use to get many snails and the one thing I changed over the years was sprinkling used coffee grounds in that area.